Barry-Fraser-Anderson/Barry-Fraser-Anderson/README.md

 <h2>👨‍💻 Software Development Projects:</h2>

-Some of the projects and training courses that I have undertaken
+Some of the projects and training courses that I have undertaken during the past two years

   - [Tetris](https://github.com/Barry-Fraser-Anderson/Tetris) - A game, using **Python, Pygame**
   - [Credentials Vault](https://github.com/Barry-Fraser-Anderson/MyCreds) - A password vault, using **Vue3, NodeJS**